-Vickie McMillan, a native Texan, is considered a world-renowned wildlife conservation artist in her field of painting.
-Vickie conducts collaborative community paintings and murals for installation in public buildings, hospitals, schools, correctional facilities, and other government organizations, and in treatment centers, foster-care, health and human service centers.
-Vickie delivers specialized workshops, residencies, lectures, live performance painting, team-building, staff development, and judging.
+Vickie McMillan-Hayes is considered a world-renowned wildlife conservation artist in her field of painting.
+Her exhibitions include art museums/galleries throughout the country and abroad.
+Vickie is published in well-known books, magazines, articles, and reviews both locally/internationally Vickie conducts collaborative community paintings/murals with groups of people for installation in libraries, public buildings, hospitals, schools, correctional facilities, government organizations, treatment centers, foster care, and health and human service centers.
+She delivers specialized workshops including AP art, residencies, lectures (elementary-college), live performance painting, collaborative painting at festivals, team-building and staff development (teachers), judging (is a RodeoArtJudge).
 Her collaborative paintings/murals integrate TEKS curriculum goals for schools, fosters unity in community, advances global conservation causes, and encourages the use of recycled materials when possible.
-Projects are envisioned and executed by Vickie or with engagement of the organization and participants.
-Vickie specializes in large-scale collaborative paintings and murals.
-Each will be designed/conceptualized in advance with set project goals, or designed under Vickie's guidance during workshops.
-She teaches and demonstrates technique, use of materials, research, team-building, cooperation, creative learning through educationally relevant objects, life skills, and pride.
-The project would be executed during designated workshops with participants.
-Murals can be based on the curriculum (including topics such as science, technology, engineering, math, the earth, life cycles, rain forests, geography, and history) or other interests.
-Students are engaged in the project from concept (brainstorming/themes) to installation and unveiling.
-A teaching curriculum is available.
+Each project is designed/conceptualized in advance with set project goals, or designed under Vickie's guidance during workshops.
+Vickie teaches and demonstrates use of materials, technique, research, team-building, cooperation, creative learning through educationally relevant objects, life skills, and pride.
+Large scale murals/paintings can be based on curriculum (including topics such as science, technology, engineering, math, the earth, life cycles, rain forests, geography, and history) or other interests.
+Participants are engaged in the project from concept (brainstorming/themes) to unveiling.

 public performance/concert $250 - $700

 school performance $250 - $850